Financial wellness tips to help improve your financial future

 Track your spending for a three-month period

-Keeping tabs on your expenses over an extended period makes it easier to decide what's working and what's not when it comes to your spending.
-Use an online app — or just a notebook — to figure out how much you spend and on what.
+Keeping tabs on your expenses over an extended period can help make it easier to decide what's working and what's not when it comes to your spending.
+Consider using an online app — or just a notebook — to figure out how much you spend and on what.
 Be sure to break it down into categories.
 Getting a detailed look at your spending habits will help you set more realistic goals down the line.
 As you look at recurring expenses, it may help you decide which ones can be avoided and turn those expenses into savings.

 Manage your debt